arun8796/AWS-notes/s3/README.md

 Multipart uploading is a three-step process: initiation, parts upload, completion.

 Upon receiving the complete multipart upload request, Amazon S3 constructs the object from the uploaded parts, and developers can then access the object usual.
 A list of all in-progress multipart uploads can be requested.
 The multipart API supports the stop and resume mechanism.
+The maximum size of the payload that a single PUT request can handle with the AWS S3 APIs is set to 5GB.

 [*(back to the top)*](README.md#markdown-header-table-of-contents)